WilliamThyer/wiki-reference-hound/README.md

-  --browser-timeout N    Browser page load timeout in seconds (default: 30) --no-headless          Run browser in visible mode (default: headless) --max-browser-links N  Max dead links to validate with browser (default: 50)
+  --browser-timeout N    Browser page load timeout in seconds (default: 30) --no-headless          Run browser in visible mode (default: headless) --max-browser-links N  Max dead links to validate with browser (default: 50) --references-only       Only extract external links from the references section (more focused)
 ```

 ### Examples